Kalyani2419/surajshende247/README.md

 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
-Since the world is in the quarantine stage, and I’m having tremendous of spare time, I decided to take this time focusing on feeding more knowledge to myself.
 I set a couple self-challenges in order to push myself more further.

-* Learn to code 6-9 hours a day with no distraction ( One or two day off a week. )
+* Learn to code 6-9 hours a day with no distraction.
 * Read a book a week
 * Workout 3 days in a row and take a day break
 * Avoid the over using social media